SpecCRA/nba_data_scrapers/README.md

 ## Summary

 * All data scraped from basketball-reference.com.
-The script outputs data starting from the 1980-81 season and ends at the 2016-17 season.
+The script outputs data with at start year to an end year of the user's choice.

 ## Use